Moniter123/build-cdn/_posts/2018-02-20-one-controller-one-action.md

 ## Is this... functional?!

-If you squint a little you may see a strange pattern emerge: Our constructors have the sole purpose of storing the incoming dependency, in our case the `blogPostBusinessLogic` object, in a class variable.
+If you squint a little you may see a strange pattern emerge: Our constructors have the sole purpose of storing the incoming dependency, in our case the `blogPostBusinessLogic` object, in an instance variable.
 The `blogPostBusinessLogic` itself is also a class instance with a single *function* in it, which will be used by the action during the execution.

 As we will see in this section, a class with only one constructor and one method is very similar to the combination of two concepts used in *functional programming*: **higher order functions** and **currying**.